 Horne has been recognized by Leadership Fairfax as an honorary member and by the Fairfax County Chamber of Commerce with its Blue Diamond Award for Corporate Citizenship.
 She has been named one of the 25 best connected people in the state by Virginia Business Magazine.

-Lead Virginia was honored in 2009 by the Virginia Commonwealth University L. Douglas Wilder School of Government and Public Affairs with its Community Enhancement Award.
-In 2010, Governor Robert F. McDonnell recognized Lead Virginia with an official proclamation on its fifth anniversary and for the organization’s contributions to the Commonwealth.
+Lead Virginia has been recognized by the Virginia Commonwealth University Wilder School of Government and Public Affairs with its Community Enhancement Award and by Governors Robert F. McDonnell and Terry McAuliffe for the organization’s contributions to the Commonwealth.

 Lead Virginia Today

-In 2015, Lead Virginia celebrated its 10 year anniversary and its then 450 alumni making their respective imprint on Virginia's history across the state.
+Today Lead Virginia boasts more than 700 alumni making their respective imprint on Virginia's history across the state.
 Putting their impressive leadership credentials to work, Lead Virginia alumni serve their local communities and on statewide boards and commissions, appointed by Governors seeking high caliber individuals with a broad, statewide view.
-Alumni are engaged with Lead Virginia by serving on its board of directors and regional program and alumni committees.
+Alumni are engaged with Lead Virginia by serving on its board of directors, regional program and alumni committees.